YH1012Intel/Automation-Regression/README.md

 -> Auto sorting of testcase based on feature and validation_framework for each regression runid

+-> Ability to trigger with selected special platform

 ## RELEASED VERSION
-### Version 1.2
+### Version 1.3.1
-In this new version, automation can now organize your test cases by both the validation framework (Pytest and Perspec Maestro) and the feature they covered.
-Each regression runid is linked to just one framework and one feature, so it’s easier to keep track of what’s being tested.
-All test cases for Pytest and Perspec Maestro are now included.
-User can track test cases based on which framework and feature they belong to based on regression runid, making everything easier to manage.
-Python Environment setup feature available to ensure functionability for every user.
+#### • Special Platform Feature:

+Users can now specify special platform requirements for individual test cases directly in the Excel sheet using a dropdown menu.
+The automation script identifies and sorts these test cases, triggering them with a dedicated regression command for special platforms.

-#### Steps to Trigger
+## Steps to Trigger
 1. CD to Automation Regression home directory

           cd /nfs/png/disks/png_viceipr_disk001/FalconRun/users/QUAL/Hardening_test/Automation-Regression